On This Page

 A visa is an endorsement (usually in the form of a stamp or additional piece of paper) that is affixed to your passport.
 It is issued by the country in which you will be living and allows you to stay, study and (if applicable) work in that country for a longer period of time than a regular tourist.
 Most study abroad students will need some kind of visa.
 Information on visa specifics can be found in StudioAbroad (for Fairfield Center Programs) or in your program portal (for non-Fairfield provider programs).
 The responsibility of applying for a visa, scheduling the appointment and being prepared is the responsibility of the student.

 Information on housing can be found on the program brochure page.
 Housing styles vary by program and can be homestays, residence halls or apartments.
-For students participating on a Fairfield Center program, the address and unit number will be provided to students a week prior to departure.
-Housing allocations for non-Fairfield programs vary.
+For students participating on a Fairfield Global program, the address and unit number will be provided to students a week prior to departure.
+Housing allocations for Fairfield Partner programs vary.
 We recommend connecting with the program provider directly for this timeline.

 Fairfield programs and partner programs provide students with budget sheets to help students budget for their flights, meals, text books and visa fees (where applicable).
 For Fairfield programs this budget sheet is found on the program’s brochure page on the Study Abroad website.
 Students on provider programs should connect with the program provider for more information.